MarcosVel/MarcosVel/README.md

 - 🎓 BTech degree in Systems Analysis and Development
 - 📚 Post-graduate student in Data Science and Machine Learning
-- 📱 Currently working as a Mobile Front-end Engineer at hygia saúde
+- 📱 Open to work as a Mobile Front-end Engineer
 - 🎯 Looking to learn more about React Native with TypeScript
 - 🥅 2023 Goals: Complete ignite bootcamp of React Native ⚛️